KanaMonogatari/KanaMonogatari/README.md

 ### Konnichiwa!
 I am a beginner php developer.
-If you have any comments or questions, please write me a discord (Kana#3566), thanks!
+If you have any comments or questions, please write to my discord (Kana#3566), thanks!
 + If we talk about me, then:
     * Learning Japanese: I have N4.
     * Favorite book - Judas Iscariot (Andreev Leonid Nikolaevich)